 – Deuteronomy 16, New American Standard Bible

 Since I was a child, I ask myself, why the world is like this.
-We all have this automatic system which tells us the difference between right or wrong.
-We know at times when we are doing wrong.
+We all have this automatic system which tells us the difference between right and wrong.
+When we are doing something wrong, we know it.
 But we do it anyway maybe because we are able to justify it with some make-up reason.

-‘All That We Share’, a 3 minute film created for Danish TV station TV2, reflects how quickly we put people in boxes based on cultural stereotype biases.
-The social message had gone viral on the very day when Trump signed the executive order of banning Muslim countries from entering the US.
-It shows that there are a lot of differences that could segment people into different groups, but they also have a lot in common which binds them together and which could only be understood if tries to go into depth.
+‘All That We Share’, a 3 minute film created by Danish TV station TV2, reflects how quickly we put people in boxes based on cultural stereotype biases.
+The social message had gone viral on the very day when Trump signed an executive order of banning Muslim countries from entering United States.
+It shows that there are a lot of differences that could segment people into different groups, but they also have a lot in common which binds them together and which could only be understood if one try to go into depth.
 Have a glance on the 3 minute video below to understand:-

-Commonly used theories like Maslow’s hierarchy of needs, Segmentation, positioning, Ps of Marketing, game theory etc. attempt to provide results based on human behavior.
-But as you read on, you will realize this article questions our blind faith on effectiveness of such mathematical models and try to throw some light on the importance of subjectivity.
+It’s impossible to judge based on plain sight.
+Commonly used theories like Maslow’s hierarchy of needs, Segmentation, positioning, Ps of Marketing, game theory etc. all attempt to provide results based on human behavior.
+But as you read on, you will realize this article questions our blind faith on effectiveness of such mathematical models and try to throw some light on importance of subjectivity.